zenml-io/zenml-projects/image-segmentation/README.md

 In this example, we will run all steps locally, except for the training step which will run on the Sagemaker cloud provider.

-ZenML make this possible with the `StepOperator` stack component.
+This possible with the `StepOperator` stack component.
 The `StepOperator` component allows us to run individual `steps` on a specialized environment not available locally.
 With this, you can run the `pipeline` on a local CPU but offload only the training `step` to a cloud GPU and return the results locally when training completes.
 More on `StepOperator` [here](https://docs.zenml.io/v/docs/mlops-stacks/step-operators).

-In this example we will use Sagemaker as our cloud provider of choice for the training job.
+In this example we will use Sagemaker as our cloud provider for the training job.

 But before we can use them, we must install the `aws` integrations by